vbaliga/vbaliga.github.io/_posts/2019-05-07-dangers-sample-variance-small-sample-size.md

 Indeed it seems there is a direct (log-linear?) relationship.
 I’m sure this is covered by theory - perhaps somehow by the law of large numbers or the CTL.
 One hunch: as population size increases, our distributions get closer to an ideal, infinitely-sized population and we need higher and higher sample sizes to accurately approximate sample variance.

-In any case, the shape of the curve is pretty consistent across all these empirical trials. **We can confidently conclude that we should not trust sample variance at low sample sizes.** What remains to be seen is how “small” is too small...
+In any case, the shape of the curve is pretty consistent across all these empirical trials. **We can confidently conclude that we should not trust sample variance at low sample sizes.** What remains to be seen is how “low” is too low...

 🐢